Karlsruhe Zoo: History

 In April 1973, four brown bears broke out of their enclosure when it was likely improperly closed.
 The largest bear bit an employee's leg when it was loaded into a box and was then shot by a police officer.
 In 1975, the parrot house – the South American house, which was demolished in 2018 due to the expansion of the elephant facility – was completed.
 In the 1980s, mainly existing renovation measures and some small construction projects were completed.
 In June 1984, the zoo restaurant burned.
 It was believed to be negligent or intentional arson.
 The property damage amounted to one million German marks.

 In July 1984, three hippos died from circulatory collapse because a playing elephant had opened the hot water supply to the neighboring hippo pool through a slider.
 In September 1984, a baby sea lion was sucked into a drain pipe and died.
 On an October night in 1985, three flamingos were killed by unknown persons.
 In August 1987, four wolves broke out of their enclosure.
 One of them died of an overdose of the anesthetic used to capture it.

 In the 1990s, the African Savannah, a new chimpanzee facility, and new outdoor enclosures at the predator house were completed and the outdoor facility for elephants was redesigned.

 During the reconstruction of their enclosure, all four polar bears (one male and three females) were given to the Nuremberg Zoo.
 After an unknown person broke open the door of the enclosure there in March 2000, they broke out and threatened zoo visitors.
 Because an anesthetic did not succeed and an outbreak from the zoo grounds was feared, all four animals were shot.
 The new polar bear enclosure was opened in October 2000.

-On the night of the 13th of November 2010, there was a fire in which 26 animals died.
+On the night of 13 November 2010, there was a fire in which 26 animals died.
 The fire destroyed the petting zoo and killed all the animals in it before it spread to the elephant house and caused severe burns to the animals housed there.
 Already in the summer of 2011, a new, larger, petting zoo at the north entrance was inaugurated.

 For the 150th anniversary in 2015, the zoo received, among other things, a new petting enclosure, the Himalayan mountain world and in the anniversary year itself the coatis facility and the exotic house in the former Tullabad.

 In May 2019, the expanded outdoor area of the elephant facility was opened, which is also used by the hippos at night in summer at appropriate temperatures.
 The conversion into a retirement home for elephants is now complete.